-The aim of the Journal of Perioperative Nursing in Australia is to encourage research and disseminate high-quality evidence that leads to improved surgical outcomes and advances the safety and proficiency of perioperative nursing and practice.
+The aim of the Journal of Perioperative Nursing is to encourage research and disseminate high-quality evidence that leads to improved surgical outcomes and advances the safety and proficiency of perioperative nursing and practice.

 We publish original research articles, reviews, news, letters and articles that comment on a range of clinical, educational, scientific, organisational and economic factors relevant to the aims of our journal.
 We welcome research into beneficial clinical strategies which enhance the provision of preoperative, intraoperative, postoperative and perioperative care.
 We will consider the publication of multi-disciplinary and international perspectives relevant to the aims of the journal.

 The Australian College of Perioperative Nurses (ACORN) values unity, quality, community, communication and innovation.
 The Journal of Perioperative Nursing is guided by these values to:

 - prioritise the publication of credible collaborative research that is of a high quality and responsive to the needs of ACORN stakeholders and perioperative patients

 - encourage and support high-quality research and dissemination of information among ACORN members